gabe1314/terraform_public-scripts/Readme.md

-This repo is creating a PowerShell scrip to Automate the Terraform process.
+This repo is creating a PowerShell scrip to Automate the Terraform process with a PowerShell Script.

 Currently I'm having an issue with the process locking the terraform.tfstate file which is only happening in Windows.
 In Mac and Ubunut I can usually use a -lock=false but in Windows this command is not working and will not unlock the process.